Describe the part.

 a bracket to mount a NEMA-17 motor to a 2020 rail

-Fit, printability, and every interface get checked before you see it.
-If it would not fit, you do not get it.
+Fit, printability, and every interface get measured.
+If the bracket would not fit the rail or a wall is below the min, you do not get the file.
+Then it ships.

 Built to refuse bad parts.